 For 15 pies the number of possible sequences is huge: 1,307,674,368,000 (that's 1.3 trillion).
 For hundreds of pies there are more possible ways of scheduling the work than there are atoms in the universe!

 To find the best solution (i.e. the one that meets customer requirements while minimising cleaning/changeover time and maximising efficiency) we should consider all possible sequences and pick the best.
 This is impossible so production planners use their intelligence, intuition and experience to do the best they can (bear in mind they have minutes or hours at most to find an answer, not years).

-Of course this simple example does not take into account all the other complexities of a real factory (e.g. multiple lines, shelf-life, downtime, multi-stage process), which makes the problem even harder to solve.
+Of course this simple example does not take into account all the other complexities of a real factory (e.g. multiple lines, shelf-life, downtime, multi-stage process, employee availability), which makes the problem even harder to solve.
 However it illustrates how what seems to be a quite straightforward case quickly becomes very challenging.
 Most production planners will agree with this, but even they don't always realise just how complex their job really is.